 There are an almost endless number of them.
 If nothing else, scammers are ingenious in coming up with new ones.
-Binary options scams, forex scams, cryptocurrency scams, and medical malpractice are hardly the only ones out there.

 One of the reasons why there are so many scams is that scammers know how to multitask.
 They can run a series of completely different scams at the same time.
 It’s not uncommon for one shell company to simultaneously operate several related ones, as if they’re competitors.
 Or different online scams.
 That way, they’re maximizing their chances of entrapping you.